J. R. Ackerley: First World War

 After the First World War broke out in August 1914, Ackerley was commissioned as a second lieutenant in September 1914.
 He was assigned to the 8th Battalion of the East Surrey Regiment, part of the 18th Division, then stationed in East Anglia.
 In June 1915, he was sent to France.
 On 1 July 1916, he was wounded at the Battle of the Somme.
 He was shot in the arm and suffered shards of a whisky bottle becoming imbedded in his side from an explosion.
 After lying wounded in a shell-hole for six hours, he was rescued and sent home for sick-leave.

 He soon volunteered to go back to the front.
 He was promoted to captain, when his elder brother Peter, also an officer in the East Surrey Regiment, arrived in France in December 1916.
 At the time, Ackerley was his superior officer.
 He later wrote that the cheerful Peter saluted his brother "gladly and conscientiously."
 In February 1917, Peter was wounded in action on a dangerous assignment.
-Though Peter got back to the British lines, Ackerley never saw him again, as he was killed on 7 August 1918, two months before the end of the war.
+Though Peter got back to the British lines, Ackerley never saw him again, as he was killed on 7 August 1918, three months before the end of the war.
 Peter's death haunted Ackerley all his life; he suffered from survivor's guilt.

 In May 1917, Ackerley led an attack in the Arras region where he was wounded, this time in the buttock and thigh.
 While he was waiting for help, the Germans arrived and took him prisoner.
 As an officer, he was assigned to an internment camp in neutral Switzerland, which was relatively comfortable.
 Here he began his play, The Prisoners of War, which expresses the cabin fever of captivity and his frustrated longings for another English prisoner.
 Ackerley was not repatriated to England until after the war ended.
 Temporary Captain Ackerley relinquished his commission on completion of service, 24 April 1919.